 5 Things to Know Before Buying LVP

-- Buy the highest wear layer you can afford.
+- Invest in the highest wear layer you can afford for better longevity.

 Residential or Commercial Rating

-It’s helpful to compare the commercial warranty with the residential.
-An extended industrial warranty usually signifies a thicker wear layer.
+It’s useful to compare the warranty for commercial use with the one for residential use.
+A longer industrial warranty typically means a thicker wear layer.

 FAQ